Bulat-Ziganshin/NeASM/README.md

   paddq {xmm[n+1]}, {xmm[n]}
 ```

-is auto-translated into Python code:
+is auto-translated into this Python code:
 ```python
 for n in range(4):
   asm("paddq " + xmm[n+1] + ", " + xmm[n] + "")